S.Korea restarts nuclear reactor shut in June

 The country was hit by a nuclear safety scandal in 2012 that prompted the closure of some reactors.

-It has been under pressure to lower its usage of nuclear power after the scandal and as neighboring Japan struggles to clean up after the Fukushima disaster.
+It has been under pressure to lower its usage of nuclear power after the scandal and as neighbouring Japan struggles to clean up after the Fukushima disaster.

 Reporting by Meeyoung Cho; Editing by Joseph Radford